Who benefits most from the state and local tax deduction and why raising the cap is contentious

 Republicans introduced the cap as part of their 2017 tax cuts bill to help pay for the sweeping legislation.
 And they are hoping to use it again as a revenue raiser in this year’s package.

-For example, the $30,000 cap proposal, which is expected to be amended before the House bill goes to the floor for a vote as early as Thursday, is estimated to raise $915.6 billion over 10 years relative to simply letting the cap expire as it is otherwise set to do if lawmakers don’t act, according to estimates from the Joint Committee on Taxation.
+For example, the $30,000 cap proposal was estimated to raise $915.6 billion over 10 years relative to simply letting the cap expire as it is otherwise set to do if lawmakers don’t act, according to estimates from the Joint Committee on Taxation.

-But GOP lawmakers from high-tax blue states, such as California and New York, are demanding greater relief for their constituents, who are disproportionately affected by the lower cap.
+A higher cap covering more households, like that reached in the tentative agreement Wednesday, will result in less revenue gained.
+That may further fuel the intraparty battle over the SALT deduction between GOP lawmakers from high-tax blue states, such as California and New York, and their colleagues from lower-tax red states, whose residents don’t benefit from the deduction nearly as much.

-This has sparked intraparty battles with their colleagues from lower-tax red states, whose residents don’t benefit from the deduction nearly as much.
+And even if all House GOP can get on board, it’s not clear where the Senate, which is expected to amend the final House tax-and-spending bill, will come down.

 It’s hardly the first time SALT has been the subject of dispute in modern times, said tax historian Joe Thorndike.